Superconvergence of differential structure for finite element methods on perturbed surface meshes

-\begin{lemma} Let $\tau_1$ and $\tau_2$ be shape regular triangle pair of diameter $h$ from $\manifold^*_{h}$ and $\manifold_{h}$ respectively, and the distance of each of their vertex pair satisfies condition \eqref{eq:close_condition1}, for $h \leq 1$ sufficiently small.
-In addition, we ask the first bounds in \eqref{eq:close_condition2}, i.e., the one with tangential projection.
+We start with establishing the relationship between the edges of the pair of triangles. \begin{lemma} Let $\tau_h$ and $\tau^*_h$ be shape regular triangle pair of diameter $h$ from $\manifold^*_{h}$ and $\manifold_{h}$ respectively, and the distance of each of their vertex pair satisfies condition \eqref{eq:close_condition1}, for $h \leq 1$ sufficiently small.
+In addition, if the bound in \eqref{eq:close_condition2} or \eqref{eq:close_condition3} hold, i.e., either the one with tangential or the one with normal projection.
 Then the following error bounds hold